dylanhross/lipydomics/api.md

 ### CCS and HILIC retention time prediction
-The theoretical lipid database consists of CCS and HILIC retention time values generated using predictive models trianed on experimental reference values.
+The predicted lipid database consists of CCS and HILIC retention time values generated using predictive models trianed on experimental reference values.
 These predictive models are directly accessible via two convenience functions:
 `predict_ccs` and `predict_rt`.
 Both functions take as input a lipid (as defined by lipid class, fatty acid sum composition, fatty acid modifier, and MS adduct if relevant).
 Example: